Oil-to-electric heat pump conversion on Long Island

 Oil-to-Electric Gets the Best Rebates

 Because oil-to-electric produces the biggest emissions reduction, these conversions qualify for the highest available incentive tiers.
 We file everything for you.
+Curious what your bills could look like after the switch?
+Try our energy savings calculator.

-• PSEG Long Island rebates — up to $5,000 (highest tier for oil conversions)
+• PSEG Long Island rebates: up to $5,000 (highest tier for oil conversions)

-• PSEG Home Comfort Plus — income-qualified, up to 100% covered
+• PSEG Home Comfort Plus: income-qualified, up to 100% covered

 See All Rebates & Savings